B0neShAd0w/Hacktoria/Rabbit Hole.md

 ![Screenshot 2022-12-15 124905](https://user-images.githubusercontent.com/117080369/207863327-c2061d58-5ef1-4314-9ece-c986994f1fad.png)

-Let's `DOWNLOAD FILES` and have a closer look.
+Let's click `DOWNLOAD FILES` and have a closer look.

-The extracted steghide file contains a text file with a cryptic message:
+The extracted `steghide` file contains a text file with a cryptic message:

 >```We hear the former head of Hackoria / Tiberian Order's HUMINT team likes to post on social media.```